aymud/memory-mania/README.md

 │     ├── pages/ - Different routes for the application
 │     │   ├── login.jsx
 │     ├── utils/ - Helper functions and classes
-│     ├── App.jsx - Core component that manages the game's logic and user interface │     ├── App.css
+│     ├── App.tsx - Core component that manages the game's logic and user interface │     ├── App.css
-│     ├── index.html - Template file which is served up when script is run │     ├── main.jsx - Entry point for rendering the React app into the HTML template │     ├── index.css - Global styles for the entire application
+│     ├── index.html - Template file which is served up when script is run │     ├── main.tsx - Entry point for rendering the React app into the HTML template │     ├── index.css - Global styles for the entire application
 ├──── package.json - Configuration file for npm packages and project settings ├── server/